mvasilkov/neatness2022/README.md

     * Which in turn cites
       [QuickFill: An Efficient Flood Fill Algorithm][ack5]
       by John R. Shaw

+I ended up not using these, but the code is there for future reference:

 * Priority queue by [Francis Stokes][ack6] aka LowLevelJavaScript, see [Implementing A Generic Priority Queue][ack7]
 * `A*` based on the excellent